leihu-ds/project/docs/final_report.md

 ## 5. Dataset and Preprocessing Reproduction

-The dataset inspection showed that the visible repository files mainly contained metadata rather than full text.
+The dataset inspection showed that the visible repository files mostly contained metadata rather than full text.
 For example, The Guardian data contained fields such as date, section, and URL.
 Reddit data included source, type, URL, created time, and post ID.
 Twitter/X data mainly included IDs, user IDs, and URLs.

-This created a major reproducibility problem because topic modelling requires actual text input.
-The model scripts expected full article text, Reddit post text, tweet text, titles, or cleaned text fields, but these were not directly available in the repository data.
+This limited direct reproduction because topic modelling requires actual text input.
+The model scripts expected article text, Reddit post text, tweet text, titles, or cleaned text fields.
+These fields were not directly available in the repository data.

 ### 5.1 Metadata Records vs Final Modelling Datasets